 You may opt for a line of credit if you know you will need financial help, but you’re not exactly sure how much you will need.

-These situations may include:
+This situation may include:

 Having a line of credit in advance of these emergencies may be good.
 The funds are there if you need them, but you’re only paying fees on what you actually use.

 A line of credit may give you the flexible loan terms and the quick turnaround-time you’re looking for.
-You can get the money you need, without having to resort to other things like paying your rent or bills late to cover the sudden cost.
+You may get the money you need, without having to resort to other things like paying your rent or bills late to cover the sudden cost.

 How Can I Get the Most From My Line of Credit?